auremoser/nicar-2015/README.md

 ###OUTLINE
-The outline for the lesson is also availabe in the repo as a .md file [here].
+The outline for the lesson is also availabe in the repo as a .md file [here](https://github.com/auremoser/nicar-2015/blob/master/nicar_15_mappingjs.md).
 All images used in the tutorial are available in the `img` directory.

 ![georgia-crash-map](https://raw.githubusercontent.com/auremoser/nicar-test/master/img/final-choro.png)